CRU Consulting is the group's management consultancy arm and focuses on three main practice areas:

 Valuation / Risk-adjusted Valuation

 “How much it is worth?” is an innocuous question with a wide variety of answers.
-The CRU Strategies approach is always to consider the position of the client and determine how much the asset is worth to them.
+The CRU Consulting approach is always to consider the position of the client and determine how much the asset is worth to them.
 Whether the question arises from an internal business review or benchmarking exercise, or part of a potential acquisition – we will consider the synergies (or lack thereof) available.

 Our risk-adjusted valuation models can be complex but our objective is always the same – identifying the major issues and presenting the options in a way that facilitates the decision making process.